 This course covers the theories and techniques used in the advanced analysis of human blood cells and hemostasis.
 Emphasis is placed on the study of hematologic disorders, abnormal cell development and morphology, and related testing.
-Upon completion, students should be able to demonstrate a
+Upon completion, students should be able to demonstrate a theoretical comprehension and application of abnormal hematology and normal and abnormal hemostasis.

-MLT 230 Clinical Chemistry II 2 3 0
+MLT 230 Clinical Chemistry II 2 3 0 3